 Natural gas marketing activities.
-At June 30, 2008, the aggregate fair value of those financial instruments utilized in connection with our natural gas marketing activities was an asset of \$9.6 million.
-Our natural gas marketing business and its related use of financial instruments has increased significantly since December 31, 2007.
-We utilize mark-to-market accounting for substantially all of the instruments utilized in connection with our natural gas marketing activities.
+At September 30, 2008, the aggregate fair value of those financial instruments utilized in connection with our natural gas marketing activities was an asset of \$0.8 million.
+Our natural gas marketing business and its related use of financial instruments has increased since December 31, 2007.
+For additional information regarding our natural gas marketing activities, see Note 12.
+We currently utilize mark-to-market accounting for substantially all of the financial instruments utilized in connection with our natural gas marketing activities.

 NGL and petrochemical operations.
-At June 30, 2008, the aggregate fair value of those financial instruments utilized in connection with our NGL and petrochemical operations was an asset of \$82.1 million.
-Almost all of the financial instruments within this portion of the commodity financial instruments portfolio are accounted for as cash flow hedges, with a lesser number accounted for using mark-to-market accounting.
+At September 30, 2008, the aggregate fair value of financial instruments utilized in connection with our NGL and petrochemical operations was a liability of \$116.6 million.
+Almost all of the financial instruments within this portion of the commodity financial instruments portfolio are accounted for as cash flow hedges, with a small number accounted for using mark-to-market accounting.